Last Updated: July 14, 2025

 Early Life and Collegiate Career

-Klay Thompson was born in 1990 in Los Angeles, California to collegiate volleyball player Julie and NBA player Mychal.
+Klay Thompson was born on February 8, 1990, in Los Angeles, California.
+He is the son of collegiate volleyball player Julie and NBA player Mychal.
 He has an older brother named Mychel and a younger brother named Trayce.
 When Thompson was two years old, he and the family moved to Lake Oswego, Oregon; there, he was childhood friends with future NBA star Kevin Love.
-Later, when he was 14, Thompson moved to Ladera Ranch, California, where he attended Santa Margarita Catholic High School.
+Later, when he was 14, Klay moved to Ladera Ranch, California, where he attended Santa Margarita Catholic High School.
 As a senior there, he led his school basketball team to a 30-5 record and an appearance at the Division III State Championship.
 In the Championship, Thompson set a state finals record by making seven three-pointers in a single game.
 Subsequently, he was named Division III State Player of the Year and League MVP.

 For college, Thompson attended Washington State University.
-As a freshman on the basketball team, he started all 33 games, and was named to the Pac-10 All-Freshman Team.
-In his sophomore season, Thompson led the Cougars to the Great Alaska Shooutout Championship, where he was named the Most Outstanding Player.
+As a freshman on the basketball team, he started all 33 games and was named to the Pac-10 All-Freshman Team.
+In his sophomore season, Klay led the Cougars to the Great Alaska Shootout Championship, where he was named the Most Outstanding Player.
 He was subsequently named to the All-Pac-10 First Team after becoming the third fastest player in Cougars history to reach 1,000 points.
 As a junior in 2011, Thompson led the Pac-10 in scoring, and once again earned All-Pac-10 first-team honors.
 During the Pac-10 tournament, he set a tournament record with 43 points and eight three-pointers.
-He finished his season with 733 total points, the best single season scoring record in Washington State history.
+He finished his season with 733 total points, the best single-season scoring record in Washington State history.

 Start of Professional Career